barelyhuman/reaper.is/pages/now.md

 They can also sponsor/pay to boost up a request up in priority (additional requirement by [kdy1dev](https://twitter.com/kdy1dev))

+#### `codename` : denopkg-search

+While everything else is deno is going great, the package searching on one of the most used platform [crux.land](https://crux.land) is non-existent and can be easily solved with a simple caching strat of maintaing any requested module in cache to make a searchable index.

+This is going to be very community dependent but it's not that hard if someone known in the community picks this up.

+The database/cache would be some form of NOSQL db instead of SQL DB since the cache can be duplicated at points of conflicts and might need total overwrites which will become tedious to maintain in an SQL database.

+I'd go with
+- deno + alephjs
+- couchdb / mongo (Idk what driver has better support in deno right now)

+If someone else is picking this up, you can use whatever stack works well for you

 ### Multi-Platform

 #### `codename` : hello